ccarabine/junior-dev-talent/readme/docs/user_story_testing.md

 ||Name under account icon change to "Account"|[SM/MD/LG](../images/testing/user_story/test13_5_1a.png)|Passed|

 ## Testing of Feature 14 - Privacy policy
 Testing is covered in Feature 2-Footer

-## Testing of Feature 15 - Terms of use
-Testing is covered in Feature 2-Footer

 ## Testing of Feature 16 - Sign up to newsletter